schultjw/03_Queue_Lab/README.md

 To write the same thing you would write class ArrayQueue : public Queue <T>, where the child class is ArrayQueue and the parent class is Queue.

 #### 5. What is the purpose of "templates" in C++?
+The purpose of templates in C++ is to allow adaptability to more than one type or class.
+For instance, a template can be used by different types or classes.
+It saves space and times because then the entire code does not have to be repeated for each type.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+The syntax for allocating an array of 10 ints in C++ would be int* arrayName = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
 The purpose of a class destructor in C++ is to free up memory and clean up when an object is not needed anymore.
 A class destructor is not needed in Java because Java has a garbage collector.
 This garbage collector frees up memory but it cannot be called like a destructor is.